deeplearning4j/deeplearning4j/bagofwords-tf-idf.md

 # Bag of Words & TF-IDF

 [Bag of Words](https://en.wikipedia.org/wiki/Bag-of-words_model) (BoW) is a list of words with their wordcounts.
-Each row is a document, each column is a word and each cell is a wordcount.
+Each row is a document, each column is a word and each cell is a word count.

 BoW is also a method for preparing text for input in a deep-learning net.
 For a given training corpus, it produces a list of words and their associated wordcounts.
 Each of the documents in the corpus is represented by columns of equal length.
 Those are wordcount vectors, an output stripped of context.